 El primer libro que traduzco

-En sus comentarios, los escritores y traductores Daniel Borzutzky y Orlando Ricardo Menes valoran mi traducción con palabras que agradezco muchísimo.
-Además, hoy leo que, en el prólogo, Brenda Cárdenas, escritora y académica, dice: «Zetino domina el balance imposible que requiere la traducción, al ser increíblemente fiel al contenido de los poemas y claro en su interpretación de dicho contenido».
+En sus comentarios, los escritores y traductores Daniel Borzutzky y Orlando Ricardo Menes hacen valoraciones muy generosas de mi trabajo.
+Además, hoy leo en el prólogo que Brenda Cárdenas, escritora y académica, dice: «Zetino domina el balance imposible que requiere la traducción, al ser increíblemente fiel al contenido de los poemas y claro en su interpretación de dicho contenido».
 Y William, al promocionar el libro, escribió: «Mario Zetino … da una masterclass de traducción, al capturar los matices culturales y la auténtica voz de los textos originales».
-Me siento honrado por estas valoraciones de autores tan experimentados.
+Agradezco y me siento profundamente honrado por estas valoraciones de autores tan experimentados.

 La poesía de William es poderosa e inesperada y muestra el poder de la escritura para re-crearnos al escribir nuestra historia de vida, y también por el hecho mismo de escribir.
 Las heridas de la vida son energía emocional contenida en nosotros, y este poeta, al escribir, las mueve y las transforma en vida que fluye, y en poder para comunicarles esa vida a los demás.
 William: gracias inmensas por tu confianza para traducir tu poesía.